mesoform/Multi-Cloud-Platform-Foundations/Google/iam/workload_identity_federation/README.md

 ```

 ### Preconfigured defaults
-This module has preconfigured Identity Provider settings for commonly used clients, referred to as "trusted issuers",
+The TIM module has preconfigured Identity Provider (IDP) settings for commonly used clients, referred to as "trusted issuers",
 which can be used by setting `oidc.issuer` to one of the issuers from the table below, as well as setting required MCCF attributes.

-Full defaults for preconfigured IDP can be found in the [`trusted_issuers.tf`](./workload_identity_pool/trusted_issuers.yaml) file.
+Further details on the defaults can be found in the [TIM module documentation](https://github.com/mesoform/terraform-infrastructure-modules/tree/06fd7e1879a9d968a74f2f278af1232644228fe2/gcp/iam/workload_identity_federation#preconfigured-defaults),
+with the defaults set in the [`trusted_issuers.tf`](https://github.com/mesoform/terraform-infrastructure-modules/tree/06fd7e1879a9d968a74f2f278af1232644228fe2/gcp/iam/workload_identity_federation/trusted_issuers.yaml) file.

 #### Trusted issuers
 | Issuer                | Required MCCF attributes                                                              |